openhie/instant/docs/docs/packages/core.md

 Additional `docker-compose` files are available for extra environment configuration

 - **docker-compose.yml**: Main `docker-compose` script to create the services
-- **docker-compose.dev.yml**: Development `docker-compose` script to override some of the default configuration to be used in a development environment (Open service ports for access etc)
+- **docker-compose.dev.yml**: Development `docker-compose` script to override some of the default configurations to be used in a development environment (Open service ports for access etc)

 The below command specifies the three `docker-compose` files that need to be executed for the development configuration